 Look at Your Credit Report

-reporting agencies, or credit bureaus as they have been called, are simply
+Credit reporting agencies, or credit bureaus as they have been

-it is imperative that you keep abreast of what information is being reported
+imperative that you are aware of the information being reported

 about you to all three agencies.